List of birds of Macquarie Island: Overview

 Four species of penguin breed on Macquarie Island.
 The royal penguin has a population estimated at 850,000.
 There are also 100,000 breeding pairs of king penguin, the third largest such colony in the world.
 Gentoo and southern rockhopper penguins also breed there.
 In the past the penguins, mainly the royal and king penguins, were exploited for their oil, a practice which ceased in 1919.

 The four breeding species of albatross are all threatened by long-line fishing when feeding away from the island, including the most numerous, the light-mantled sooty albatross with 2000 breeding pairs, and the wandering albatross, with fewer than ten pairs breeding each year.

 Many species of petrel breed on Macquarie.
-They were adversely affected by the introduction of black rats, house mice, rabbits and cats, and the small blue petrel breeding population on the island is considered to be critically endangered.
+They were adversely affected by the introduction of black rats, house mice, rabbits and cats, and the small blue petrel breeding population on the island was critically endangered: in the 1900s, the species was extinct on the main island, with still 500–600 pairs on stacks.
 Wekas were introduced by sealers in the mid-19th century and flourished, adding to the predation threat, while the rabbits caused erosion of the hillsides.
-With the eradication of first the cats and the wekas, and then of the rabbits and rodents by 2014, there are signs that the breeding petrel populations are beginning to recover.
+After the eradication of first the cats and the wekas, and then of the rabbits and rodents by 2014, the breeding petrel populations begin to recover, and the blue petrels are no longer vulnerable.

 The Macquarie Island parakeet became extinct about 1891.
 The Macquarie Island rail, an endemic subspecies of the buff-banded rail, disappeared about the same time.
 The Pacific black duck population on Macquarie Island is threatened by crossbreeding with introduced mallards, a common problem on Australian and New Zealand islands.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Introduced and accidental species are included in the total counts for French Polynesia.

 The following tags have been used to highlight several categories.
 The commonly occurring native species do not fall into any of these categories.